 Sexologist in Ghaziabad also considers erectile dysfunction resulting from damage to the penis post-traumatic, which can occur inadvertently during genital surgeries.

 VASCULAR PHYSICAL CAUSES

 Examples of vascular conditions that may cause erectile dysfunction are: cardiovascular diseases (e.g., atherosclerosis, heart diseases, etc.), L ‘ hypertension, and diabetes with its complications.

 NEUROLOGICAL PHYSICAL CAUSES

-Among the neurological causes of erectile dysfunction include multiple sclerosis, the Parkinson’s disease, the injury to the spinal cord and the stroke and its complications.
+Among the neurological causes of erectile dysfunction include multiple sclerosis, Parkinson’s disease, injury to the spinal cord, and stroke and its complications.

 HORMONAL PHYSICAL CAUSES

 Typical examples of hormonal conditions that can cause erectile dysfunction are: hypogonadism, hyperthyroidism, hypothyroidism, and Cushing’s syndrome.

 ANATOMICAL PHYSICAL CAUSES